SanghyunKim1/MLB_Team_RunsAllowed_Prediction/README.md

 ## Content
 1. Intro: The Nature of Baseball
+2. Technologies
-2. Metadata
+3. Metadata
-3. Data Cleaning
+4. Data Cleaning
-4. EDA (Exploratory Data Analysis)
+5. EDA (Exploratory Data Analysis)
-5. Feature Scaling
+6. Feature Scaling
-6. Multiple Linear Regression with Feature Selection
+7. Multiple Linear Regression with Feature Selection
-7. Simple Linear Regression
+8. Simple Linear Regression
-8. Model Validation
+9. Model Validation
-9. Conclusion
+10. Conclusion

 ### 1. Intro
 In the [previous project](https://github.com/shk204105/MLB_Team_RunsScored_Prediction), I briefly talked about how a team wins in baseball.
 The first part of winning in baseball is **Runs Scored (RS)** and what makes that **RS** was dealt with in the previous project using linear regression models.

 However **RS** is not the only part of winning in baseball.
 While a team must score runs, it also has to prevent its opponents from scoring runs (at least allow runs less than it scores) to win a game.
 This is indicated as **Runs Allowed**.
 So in this project, I analyzed how a team can allow runs as less as possible.

+### 2. Techonologies
+- Python 3.8
+  * Pandas - version 1.2.2
+  * Numpy - version 1.20.1
+  * matplotlib - version 3.3.4
+  * seaborn - version 0.11.1
+  * scikit-learn - version 0.24.1
+  * statsmodels - version 0.12.2
+  * scipy - version 1.6.1

-### 2. Metadata
+### 3. Metadata
 | **Metadata** | **Information** |
 | :-----------: | :-----------: |
 | **Origin of Data** | [Baseball Prospectus](https://www.baseballprospectus.com) |